Wilhelm von Dörnberg

+Wilhelm Caspar Ferdinand Freiherr von Dörnberg KCB KCH (14 April 1768 – 19 March 1850) was a German army officer who served in the French Revolutionary and Napoleonic Wars.

 Life

 Family

 The family of Freiherrs of Dörnberg derived from the Protestant Hessian nobility and was a member of the Old-Hessian 'Ritterschaft'.
 Since 1732 it had held the office of Erbküchenmeister (Erbhofmeister) of Hesse-Kassel.